 There were some beautiful women: Diane Brewster as Samantha Crawford and Kathleen Crowley as Modesty Blaine.
 Pat Crowley, of no relation to Kathleen, was a stunner!
 Maverick women were a type.
 They looked alike, short hair up, no bangs on their foreheads.
 Much like the women of the late 1950s and early 1960s.

 Virtually every show involved money.
 Crooks cheated the Mavericks, and they tried to recoup.
 There was a lot of mistaken identity.
 There were murders for which the brothers were framed, and the twists were endless!
 Plots were variations.
 The writing was clever, especially the first 2 seasons.

 Ed Robertson is partial to the first 2 seasons, lamenting the way humor turned into slapstick.
 Still, the last 3 seasons were good.

 Watching the 4th and 5th seasons, I grew used to Jack Kelly as Maverick.
 He was as good as James Garner.
 The last episodes hold up.
 Season 4 ended with a 2-parter, the only one in the series, and Bart pulled it off, mixing drama and humor as well as Brother Bret.

 There were no blacks in Maverick.
 Whites killed whites, which is not surprising since the 1870s were not long after the Civil War.

-Toward the end of the series, Maverick foreshadowed the silly comedies of the 1960s.
-Many of the actors and actresses who starred in 60s television got their start with Maverick.
+Toward the end of the series, Maverick foreshadowed the comedies of the 1960s.
+Many of the actors and actresses who played in 60s television got their start with Maverick.